R. Brandon Sprague

 3883 Howard Hughes Parkway, Suite 650, Las Vegas, NV 89169

 When Pinnacle Entertainment merged with Ameristar Casinos, it selected Gensler to design offices that encouraged flexibility and teamwork that is vital to the company’s bottom line.
 For the project, Gensler centralized the corporate headquarters that had existed in many buildings into one.
-The new offices allow a variety of work settings: private offices down the perimeter with relaxed and private areas for individual study or open spaces for collaboration.
-The design is modern and sleek.
-Also anchored in Vegas is Allegiant Airlines, which had to expand its Summerlin facilities to house a growing staff.
-Allegiant, too, wanted a community-driven work environment.
+The new modern and sleek offices allow a variety of work settings: private offices down the perimeter with relaxed and private areas for individual study or open spaces for collaboration.
+Also anchored in Las Vegas is Allegiant Airlines, which had to expand its Summerlin facilities to house a growing staff.
 Gensler consolidated the offices into three buildings, designed workstations with lower partitions, and reduced the number of private offices.
 There is also a courtyard with canopies for the company’s social gatherings.

 Dwayne R. Eshenbaugh